Jesus starts the clock on his ministry

 Vendors may have rented space to sell their products in the sprawling Temple courtyards.
 Temple priests may have profited from this by accepting part of the rent money or perhaps a percentage of the sales.
-People headed to the Temple to offer animal sacrifices may have appreciated the quick-stop shop for animals that may have been pre-approved for sacrifices.
+People headed to the Temple to offer animal sacrifices may have appreciated the quick-stop shop for animals that may have been preapproved for sacrifices.
 There were rules about which animals could and could not be offered to God in sacrifice.
-It was only the best livestock; “no defects” (Leviticus 1:3 NLT).
+It was only the best livestock; “no defects” (Leviticus 1:3, New Living Translation).

 The Temple accepted only selected currency, which did not have engraved images of people or animals.
 “Money changers,” as they are sometimes called, performed much the same service as banks when people from one nation visit another and need to use a different type of currency.
 Some Jews may have considered it a convenience to have the currency exchange service right there on the Temple property.

-Possibly a reference to Psalm 69:9, about how Jesus’ devotion to the Temple would be the death of him.
+Possibly a reference to Psalm 69:9, about how Jesus’s devotion to the Temple would be the death of him.

 Turning water into wine is the first of only seven miracles John reports from the ministry of Jesus.
 John calls each one of these miracles “signs” because each one provides evidence that Jesus is the divine Son of God.
 What evidence do you see in each of these miracles?

 When Jesus started teaching in the Temple, and then cleared the area of merchants making a shekel, some of the Jewish leaders asked him for his credentials: “Hey, what do you think you’re doing?
-Let’s see some proof that you have the authority to do this” (2:18).
+Let’s see some proof that you have the authority to do this” (John 2:18).
 He wasn’t a fresh face with a hopeful message.
 He was a threat.
 Why do you think they saw him as a threat even before he flipped tables?
-John puts this table-flipping story at the beginning of Jesus’ ministry, but the other Gospel writers put in during the last week of his life.
+John puts this table-flipping story at the beginning of Jesus’s ministry, but the other gospel writers put it during the last week of his life.

 When Jesus answered the question Jewish leaders raised about why he felt he had the right to chase merchants out of the Temple area, Jesus didn’t give them a straight answer.
 He said, “You want proof?
-Destroy this Temple and I will raise it back up in three days!”
-(2:19).
+Destroy this Temple and I’ll raise it back up in three days!”
+(John 2:19).
 John says Jesus was talking about his body, not the Jerusalem Temple.
 So why didn’t Jesus just say, “You want proof?
 I’ll show you proof.
 Kill me on Friday and I’ll come back to see you on Sunday morning”?

 LIFE APPLICATION.
-When Christians want to justify an angry outburst, they often talk about Jesus getting angry in the Temple and chasing away the merchants who were selling products in the Temple courtyard (2:13-15).
+When Christians want to justify an angry outburst, they often talk about Jesus getting angry in the Temple and chasing away the merchants who were selling products in the Temple courtyard (John 2:13-15).
 What do you think about that?
 Is it a fair comparison?